TEENet-io/tee-dao-key-management-client/README.md

 A comprehensive TEENet distributed key management client library with multi-language support and distributed voting signature mechanism, including a complete local testing environment.

+> **⚠️ Breaking Change in v2.0**: The `VotingSign` API has been simplified.
+Target app IDs and required votes are now automatically fetched from server configuration.
+See [Latest Updates](#-latest-updates-v20) for details.

 ## 🚀 Core Components

 ### 1. Client Libraries